-ACTIVITY: Since both films take the viewer to a number of famous places in the US, have kids grab a map of Boston (for the first movie) and one of the US (for the second movie) and locate all of the places the treasure hunters visited during the films!
+Hands-On History ACTIVITY: Since both films take the viewer to a number of famous places in the US, have tweens & teenagers grab a map of Boston (for the first movie) and one of the US (for the second movie) and locate all of the places the treasure hunters visited during the films!

 Teens will love this time travel comedy (that I'm sure many parents will remember too)!

-Bill and Ted's Excellent Adventure is about two not-so-great high school students who need to do a book report for history class.
-They meet Rufus who takes them into the past & future in order to experience history with people like Joan of Arc, Napolean, Genghis Khan and Socrates.
+Bill and Ted's Excellent Adventure is about two not-so-talented high school students who need to do a book report for history class.
+They meet Rufus, a time traveler, who takes them into the past & future in order to experience history with people like Joan of Arc, Napolean, Genghis Khan and Socrates.

-ACTIVITY: Since most teens have had a few history classes, ask them who else they would have Bill & Ted meet on a trip to the past -- which historic figures would be most interesting if there was every a sequel to the movie?
+Hands-On History ACTIVITY: Since most teens have had a few history classes, ask them who else they would have Bill & Ted meet on a trip to the past -- which historic figures would be most interesting if there was ever a sequel to the movie?